infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 It is necessary to pass infinite parameter reference since the construction of measure data object needs parameter information.
 Now let's apply the new `uniform_grid` function to infinite parameters in intervals.
-We consider a time parameter `t` and 2D space parameter `x`, and two variables `f(t)` and `g(x)` parameterized by `t` and `x`, respectively:
+We consider a time parameter `t` and 2D spatial parameter `x`, and two variables `f(t)` and `g(x)` parameterized by `t` and `x`, respectively:
 ```jldoctest measure_eval
 julia> m = InfiniteModel();